Brauer pairs for splendid Rickard equivalences: Trivial source rings, -permutation equivalences, and splendid Rickard equivalences

-\begin{remark} Under Rickard's original definition, if $C$ is a splendid Rickard complex for $A$ and $B$, for any $Q \leq P$ and blocks $e_Q$ and $f_Q$ corresponding to the blocks of $kC_G(Q)$ and $kC_H(Q)$ determined by $A$ and $B$, the chain complex $e_Q C(\Delta Q) f_Q$ is a splendid Rickard complex for $kC_G(Q)e_Q$ and $kC_H(Q)f_Q$.
+\begin{remark} Under Rickard's original definition, if $C$ is a splendid Rickard equivalence for $A$ and $B$, for any $Q \leq P$ and blocks $e_Q$ and $f_Q$ corresponding to the blocks of $kC_G(Q)$ and $kC_H(Q)$ determined by $A$ and $B$, the chain complex $e_Q C(\Delta Q) f_Q$ is a splendid Rickard equivalence for $kC_G(Q)e_Q$ and $kC_H(Q)f_Q$.
 Such equivalences are regarded as ``local'' equivalences, equivalences between blocks of local centralizer subgroups. \end{remark}